Executive Summary

 The Emissions Inventory Toolkit (EMIT)9 has been used to calculate emission rates including year round contributions from; motorcycle, car, van, lorry and bus.
 Emissions are influenced by; the flow of traffic, road gradient, fuel type, vehicle weight and age.
 The government’s emissions factor toolkit has been used to calculate road traffic emissions using the English urban 2019 fleet (outside of London).

 Local adjustments have been made for the local bus fleet that has phased out pre euro-V emissions standards on regular services, replacing with a higher percentage of euro-VI hybrids compared with the national average.
-Geo- referenced buses started to serve the city three-quarters of the way through 2019.
+Geo-referenced buses started to serve the city three-quarters of the way through 2019.
 For city centre road links 60% of cars counted are assumed to be diesels with an emission profile similar to a Hackney carriage taxi.

 Modern petrol emissions are mitigated with a three way catalyst.
 Modern diesel engines that have direct fuel injection depend on exhaust after treatment to control particulate and oxide of nitrogen emissions.
 Diesel particulate traps combine with selective catalytic reduction.
-The later requires optimal heat to be effective, so exhaust temperature is an important variable with emission rates.
+The latter requires optimal heat to be effective, so exhaust temperature is an important variable with emission rates.

 ADMS-Urban is the Atmospheric Dispersion Model System used by the City Council.
 ADMS is set up to model the dispersion of emissions in the environment and to map pollution concentrations citywide.
 The dispersion of emissions is influenced by; the width of the street, surface roughness of the land and meteorological conditions such as wind velocity and convective uplift.